 The Frodsham Bee

-The Frodsham Bee logo is the official logo for the town of Frodsham, adopted by Frodsham Town Council.
+The Frodsham Bee is the official emblem for Frodsham and has been adopted as a logo by Frodsham Town Council.

 The Frodsham Bee is in memory of...